 Breaking Down Your Retention Rate to Identify Problems

 Consider breaking your retention rate down into three sections.
 Doing this will help you identify why your users aren’t sticking with your app.

 - Short-Term Retention (The first week of app usage)

 Do users engage with the product more than once?
 If they aren’t, it’s likely that they found it hard to use, or the mobile app onboarding process is confusing.

 Clearbridge’s UX/UI Designer Shelly Jameer explains, “Onboarding is important for retaining users because if users don’t understand how and why they are using an app, they simply won’t end up using it.”

-One of the most effective ways to get users to rely on the product as an indispensable tool is simply to get them using it more than once with a seamless user onboarding process.
+One of the most effective ways to get users to rely on the product as an indispensable tool is simply to get them using it more than once with a seamless mobile app onboarding process.

 Convey Value Right Away

 Are you demonstrating the value of your product right away?
 If the answer is “no”, you need to reassess your mobile app onboarding process.
-If a customer can understand the core value of your product immediately, then they are far more likely to continue using the app for an extended period of time.
-If they aren’t convinced that your app will make their life easier, and provide them with considerable value, your uninstall rates will skyrocket.
+A customer needs to understand the core value of your product immediately.
+By conveying value right away, users are far more likely to continue using the app for an extended period of time.
+When users aren’t convinced that your app will make their life easier or provide them with considerable value, app uninstall rates will skyrocket.